-Application client logging is a method the application client may use to store application client detected error information to a logical unit in non-volatile storage.
-The information the application client sends to the logical unit is appended to the logical units error log.
-The application client error information is recovered as part of the logical units logs by means outside the scope of this standard.
-The application clients error information is not used for any logical unit related error recovery.
+Application client logging is a method the application client may use to store application client detected error information in a logical unit's non-volatile storage.
+The information the application client sends to the logical unit is appended to an application error log.
+The application client error information is recovered by means outside the scope of this standard and is not used for any logical unit related error recovery.

 A log that contains a mix of application client error information and logical unit error information may be used to correlate an application client error with any errors internal to the logical unit.
-This doesn't replace the vendor specific methods for collecting and analyzing engineering data, but provides a vendor independent way of correlating error logs.
+This does not replace the vendor specific methods for collecting and analyzing engineering data, but provides a vendor independent way of correlating error logs.

-Application clients should minimize the amount of error information that is requested to be logged in the logical units logs to prevent overflowing those logs.
+Application clients should minimize the amount of error information that is requested to be logged to prevent log overflows.